binhollc/MissionControlTowerSDK/docs/README.md

 ### Prerequisites

 - A development environment compatible with C++17.
+- The Binho Bridge installed on your system.
 - The Binho Mission Control SDK installed on your system.

 ### Example Use Cases

+**General**

+- **list_devices**: Lists connected USB devices, displaying details such as the product name, type, port, and manufacturer.
+This example highlights the capability to query and process information about connected devices using the CommandDispatcher framework.

 **Nova Host Adapter**